Why Effective Labor Rate Matters

 The formula for Effective Labor Rate is:

-Total Flagged Tech Hours
+Total Labor Dollars Ă· Total Flagged Tech Hours = Effective Labor Rate

 That’s your total labor dollars divided by hours flagged by Technicians in the shop.
 That’s how you calculate Effective Labor Rate.
-So, for example, let’s say you sold a total of $7000 in labor, and your Technicians flagged 7 hours.
-Your ELR would be $1000.

-To get in depth training on how to calculate effective labor rate, go check out our OnDemand!
+To get in-depth training on how to calculate effective labor rate, go check out our OnDemand!

-One Major Consideration
+One Major Consideration When Calculating ELR

 Now, there is one big variable that you want to take into consideration when it comes to calculating your Effective Labor Rate:

-If you have hourly Technicians, and they aren’t flagging their hours, then you aren’t going to get an accurate number for your cost of labor.
-Without an accurate number for your cost of labor, you won’t have a real number to figure out what your Effective Labor Rate is, so you need to have everybody flagging their hours.
+If you have hourly Technicians and they are not flagging their hours, you are not going to get an accurate number for your cost of labor.

-Calculating Effective Labor Rate becomes easier when you really have a shop that is invested in flagging their hours consistently.
-If they’re not flagging for oil changes, but you’re collecting the labor, it throws your off your ability to calculate your ELR.
+If Technicians are not flagging oil changes but you are still collecting the labor, it throws off your ability to calculate ELR.

 Got a question?
 Call us at 1-833-3-ASK-SDR

-Learn more about my background and ways to improve your abilities as a Service Advisor/Manager/Overall Person:
+Learn more about my background and ways to improve your abilities as a Service Advisor/Manager/Overall Person:Â

 If you’re in need of SERVICE DEPARTMENT TRAINING or COACHING FOR YOUR SERVICE DRIVE, you can learn more about Chris Collins Inc. by browsing OUR PRODUCTS AND SERVICES.